neumino/neumino.github.io/movies.md

 ### Fast &amp; Furious Presents: Hobbs &amp; Shaw
 *Released on 2019-08-01, vote average 6.5*

 A spinoff of The Fate of the Furious, focusing on Johnson&#39;s US Diplomatic Security Agent Luke Hobbs forming an unlikely alliance with Statham&#39;s Deckard Shaw.
+Director: David Leitch Writers: Chris Morgan (story by), Chris Morgan (screenplay by) And Stars:  More Details:-https://4igpost.in/TMDB  Dwayne Johnson, Jason Statham, Idris Elba

 <iframe id="player"
 	type="text/html"